CrustaceanHermit/Grimworld/README.md

 # Grimworld
-In the grim darkness of the far future there is only war.
+In the grim darkness of the far future there is only immortality.

 Would make the folder a bit more suitable, but this site apperantly has so much functionality regarding workflow that that would only needlessly complicate things.
 Have a little look around the site, make an acount. i think we will be able to figure this out.